Rooster rides again

 The title was pretty dumb.
 True grit is a quality and it can’t have a further adventure.
 There’s a bridge in South Pass City that looks very like the one Keith Carradine got shot off in McCabe & Mrs. Miller.
 One of the outlaws is named Henry Bast but his wanted poster reads Henery Bast.
 Rooster has a pepperbox derringer which comes in handy.
 There’s a cabin and an ultimatum lifted from 1969.

-People have been dismissive of this movie, and with some justification, but it isn’t as bad as all that and if it comes on, you could watch it.
+Well, well, people have been dismissive of this movie, and with some justification, but it isn’t as bad as all that and if it comes on, you could watch it.